University College Dublin Law Society: History

-Legal and Economic Society
+Origins

-The society was founded in 1911 as the Legal & Economic Society.
-The professor and politician, J.G.
-Swift McNeill, gave the inaugural address.
+The society was founded, in 1911, as the Legal & Economic Society.
 Early committee members included Thomas Kettle, Conor Maguire, Thomas Arkins and Arthur Cox.
-The society ran a number of small legal debates in its early years and struggled to maintain its activity during the War of Independence and Civil War.
+The society struggled to maintain its activity during the War of Independence and Civil War.

-Legal Society

 The society was renamed the Legal Society in 1924 and had a brief resurgence of activity under the auditorship of J.C.
 Flood.
-In 1926 however, the society ran into trouble once again.
+In 1926, however, the society ran into trouble once again.

-Law Society
+Reformation

 In 1935, the society was reconstituted as the Law Society, tasked with organising legal debates and representing legal students.
-Early auditors and members included Thomas Finlay and T.F.
-O'Higgins.
-In 1946, the son of Conor Maguire, Peter D. Maguire, became auditor, addressing the society on the importance of peace through the United Nations.
-The Taoiseach, Éamon de Valera, attended.

-Throughout the 1950s and 1960s, the society began to challenge the Literary & Historical Society for dominance in University debate.
-A debating tour to universities in Britain was organised annually.
-The tour eventually ceased in Colm Allen's session due to security concerns following IRA violence in the Troubles.
+During the 1950s and 1960s, the society began to challenge the Literary & Historical Society for dominance in University debate.

-During the 1970s, the society won the Irish Times twice, as well as the Irish Mace, both times with auditor Conor Gearty.
-It would continue the success throughout the 1980s and 1990s as the society won the Irish Times twice more.
-The 1980s and 1990s also saw an increase in the scale of the society's activities as it began to host larger debates.
+In the 1970s, the society won the Irish Times twice, as well as the Irish Mace, both times with auditor Conor Gearty.
+During the 1980s and 1990s, the society won the Irish Times twice more.
 The notorious criminal, Martin Cahill, addressed the society in 1987 and for many years the society held the Guinness World Record for the longest ever continuous debate.

 The 1990s saw the society expand its membership base beyond law students; reaching out to the entire campus.
-Throughout the 1990s and 2000s, the society continually grew, first in hundreds, then in thousands.
-The society reached virtually saturation point in 2010, when prior to the awarding of Honorary Life Membership to television presenter Jeremy Kyle, it signed up its 5,000th member for that session.
+Throughout the 1990s and 2000s, the society grew and reached a virtual saturation point in 2010, when prior to the awarding of Honorary Life Membership to television presenter Jeremy Kyle, it signed up its 5,000th member for that session.

 In the 2010s, the society gained national news coverage when welcoming figures such as Judge Judy and Donald Tusk.
 By 2017, the society had reached 5,600 members before winning the Irish Times back-to-back, in 2017 and 2018.